-UC Hastings’ flagship law review has contributed to the advancement of knowledge in legal thinking through scholarly articles written by experts in the legal community.
+UC Hastings’ flagship law review has contributed to the advancement of knowledge in legal thinking and case law through scholarly articles written by experts in the legal community.
 An occasional issue is devoted to a law symposium.
-The Journal publishes six times per year: December, February, April, May, June, and August.
+Each Journal Volume publishes in December, February, April, May, June, and August.

 Recent Mentions in the Supreme Court of the United States